FFmpeg/FFV1/ffv1.md

 AART:coder_input = [(sample_difference + 2 ^ (bits - 1)) &
 AART:              (2 ^ bits - 1)] - 2 ^ (bits - 1)

+Figure: Description of the coding of the Sample Difference in the bitstream. {#figureSampleDifference}

 ### Range Coding Mode

 Early experimental versions of FFV1 used the CABAC Arithmetic coder from H.264 as defined in [@ISO.14496-10.2014] but due to the uncertain patent/royalty situation, as well as its slightly worse performance, CABAC was replaced by a Range coder based on an algorithm defined by G. Nigel and N. Martin in 1979 [@?range-coding].